Credit card skimming: how to protect yourself

 • Chip-and-PIN technology.
 The embedded microchip holds encrypted details about your card which makes it more difficult for skimmers to obtain your information.
 The PIN also helps verify in-person transactions so that it’s harder for thieves to use your card for fraudulent purchases.
 As you are not always required to enter a PIN, you should still check your credit card statement.

 • Zero liability.
 This is a form of consumer protection that all credit card providers are obliged to give you.
 It means you will not be held liable for fraudulent activities that appear on your account.
-However, there are certain conditions and exceptions to this which you should note: You are obliged to report any fraudulent activity as soon as you notice it, and you must also take reasonable care to protect your card from loss or theft.
-Depending on which card you have, there are some other exclusions which can be found in your card policy.
+However, there are certain conditions: you are obliged to report any fraudulent activity as soon as you notice it, and you must also take reasonable care to protect your card from loss or theft.

 Where to get help